UTNkar/documentation/content/hall_of_fame/_index.md

 #### Daniel Fehrm - (2018-2020)
 *System Administrator* - contact: \[[e-mail](mailto:daniel@fehrm.se)\]

-- Upgraded the union's GitHub to the team plan
+- Downgraded github to the free plan
-- Revived the website for Kårsamverkan
 - Added SSL certificates to the sites hosted on GleSys
 - Added Guides to the documentation
 - Changed so that postfix uses SMTP